UIUC-iSchool-DataViz/is445_bcubcg_fall2025/week01/lecture01p1.md

  * Two extra credit options, assigned toward end of class
  * 40% of grade (maximum, including extra credit), lowest score dropped except for required assignments
  * A total of 6 Homeworks in the course
- * Generally due on Wednesdays before class (but always double check the due dates!)
+ * Generally due on Wednesdays (but always double check the due dates!)

 notes:
 Just a few more details about homework type assignments